The Pelagie Islands, Lampedusa and Linosa

 The rocky seabed is an ideal shelter for damsels with red-orange-green flanks, scorpion fish, blennies, starfish, saleps, garfish, octopuses, sea cucumbers, sponges.
 In the uncontaminated waters Posidonia dominates unchallenged.

-Thanks to the exceptional clarity of the waters, practicing diving or snorkeling activities becomes really pleasant.
+Thanks to the exceptional clarity of the waters, practicing scuba diving or snorkeling activities becomes truly enjoyable.

 Further along the coast, between shoals of oceanic Posidonia and sandy coves live shoals of salps.
 The rocky stretch is the kingdom of wrasse such as viriole and thrushes, white bream, sea bream, and occhiate.
 Equally common are large fish such as groupers , holm oaks, amberjacks and burrow fish such as moray eels and conger eels .